-- 1. Executive Exemption - Primary duty is management of the recognized department. - Customarily and regularly directs the work of two or more other employees. - Authority to make recommendations as to the hiring, firing, advancement, promotion, or other change of status of other employees given particular weight.
+- 1. Executive Exemption - Primary duty is management of the recognized department. - Customarily and regularly directs the work of two or more other employees. - Authority to hire or fire other employees or make recommendations as to the hiring, firing, advancement, promotion, or other change of status of other employees given particular weight.